 The uncertainty linked to the duration of the war and the persistence of upward pressures on food, commodity and intermediate goods prices continues to affect the European and global economy as a whole.
 With Royal Decree-Law 20/2022, a new package of measures is adopted, mobilising some €10 billion of public resources, to articulate the economic policy response to the war in Ukraine as of 1 January 2023, adapting it to the current context of inflation.

-In order to contain the increase in food prices, VAT is abolished on fresh products that were already at a reduced rate, and that of oil and pasta is reduced from 10% to 5%.
-This makes it possible to reduce the price of basic and staple foods, such as bread, milk and fruit and vegetables.
+In order to contain the increase in food prices, VAT is abolished on fresh products, for which a reduced rate was applicable previously, and on oil and pasta is reduced from 10% to 5%.
+This makes price reduction for basic and staple foods, such as bread, milk and fruit and vegetables, possible.
 The aim is to alleviate the situation of families, especially those on low incomes who spend a larger part of their income on these goods.
-This tax cut will be maintained until 30 June or until underlying inflation falls below 5.5%.
+This tax cut will be maintained until 30 June 2024, or until underlying inflation falls below 5.5%.

 The reduction in the tax rate will benefit the consumer in its entirety, without the amount of the reduction being used in whole or in part to increase corporate profit margins, thereby increasing prices in the chain of production, distribution or consumption of products.